smahmad/Configs/README.md

-# Deploy & Configure AWS Inspector to Scan Instances
+# AWS Single Sign-on to Integrate with Azure Active Directory

 The designed solution involves setting up the AWS Inspector  automation solution in each AWS account through AWS CloudFormation StackSets in a Master account.